sherifscript/sherifscript.github.io/1intraday-trading-energy-storage-systems.md

     return best_cycles
 </code></pre>

-A new for loop iterates over the data in increments defined by 'step_size'.
-For each iteration, it defines a 'rolling horizon' window, marked by 'start_time' and 'end_time'.
-This window is where the algorithm searches for the most profitable trading cycles.
-By continuously moving this window across the dataset, the algorithm stays responsive to changing market conditions, ensuring that it captures the most advantageous trade opportunities as they arise.
-The code continues using the same combinatory logic of the previous approach.

-The key component of optimizing the algorithm with the target average is creating a loop to dynamically adjust the maximum number of cycles per day based on the current average number of cycles and calculating the cycle cost for each day accordingly.
+A loop shifts the rolling window forward by `step_size`.
+For each window, it searches for profitable cycles using the same combinatory logic but calculates against the modulated cycle allowance max.

 <pre><code class="language-python">
 current_avg_cycles = 0